Codecademy/docs/content/java/concepts/constructors/constructors.md

 ---
-Title: 'Constructors'
+Title: "Constructors"
-Description: 'Constructors are like normal methods within the class, but are used to initialize the object of the class.'
+Description: "Constructors are like normal methods within the class, but are used to initialize the object of the class."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Constructors'
+  - "Constructors"
-  - 'Parameters'
+  - "Parameters"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Constructors** are like normal methods within the class but are used to initialize the object of the class.